AnirbanRoy-cloud/Customer-Churn-Analysis/README.md

 *   `Customer_Churn_Analysis.ipynb`: The main Python notebook containing all code and analysis.
 *   `requirements.txt`: Lists all Python libraries required to run the notebook.
 *   `feature_importance.csv`: CSV file detailing the importance scores of features in the churn prediction model.
-*   `model_predictions.csv`: CSV file containing the test set results including actual churn, predicted probabilities, and class predictions.
+*   `model_predictions.csv`: CSV file containing the test set results, including actual churn, predicted probabilities, and class predictions.
 *   `high_risk_customers.csv`: CSV file identifying customers from the test set predicted to have a high churn probability.
 *   `executive_summary.txt`: A non-technical summary of the project findings and recommendations suitable for business stakeholders.
 *   `technical_summary.txt`: A more detailed summary of the methodology, data, and model for a technical audience.